tamari92/spawncycler/analysis.md

 The Difficulty level of the game (Normal // Hard // Suicidal // Hell on Earth)

 #### Wave Size Fakes
-The `WaveSizeFakes` (WSF) value represents the number of Human players in the current Squad.
-Higher player counts increases the number of ZEDs in the wave.
-In Vanilla KF2, this value scales up and down accordingly as players join and leave the game.
-CD allows you to set a **"faked"** value, which locks it at a specific number.
-This allows for making the wave much smaller/larger than is normally possible in the vanilla game for a given amount of players.
+In Vanilla KF2, the size of the waves depends on the current amount of Human players connected to the session.
+Naturally, this value scales up and down accordingly as players join and leave the game.

+CD allows you to set a **"faked"** value, via `WaveSizeFakes` (WSF), which simulates locking the player count at a specific value.
+This allows for making the wave much smaller/larger than is normally possible in the vanilla game for any given amount of players.

 In SpawnCycler, the WSF value operates exactly the same, increasing/decreasing the size of the waves during the simulation, which impacts the final totals for most statistics.

 Min Value: **1**
 Max Value: **255**